Skip to content

 Our plans to reduce spending within our organisation and systems

 We have governance structures in place to ensure openness, transparency and challenge around accountability of spend and performance.
 Our budget, MTFP and Council Plan are robustly scrutinised before approval by Council.
 We monitor progress against these plans through regular reports to scrutiny committees on budget, performance and progress in making savings.
 We have a long history of strong financial management, evidenced by a consistently publishing our draft accounts by 31 May each year on our Statement of Accounts page and by unqualified opinion on our financial statements including favourable commentary around value for money arrangements.
-We are open to challenge and support and commissioned CIPFA to carry out an independent finance review in August 2023 resulting in a final score of 3.25 against their four-star rating system, see item 11 of the Audit Committee 29 February 2024.
+We are open to challenge and support and commissioned CIPFA to carry out an independent finance review in August 2023 resulting in a final score of 3.25 against their four-star rating system, see item 11 of the Audit Committee agenda and minutes 29 February 2024.
 We have also committed to undertake an LGA corporate peer challenge in 2025.
 Ofsted graded us as good overall and outstanding in the leadership category on our last Ofsted: Durham County Council's Children Services in May 2022.
 We have voluntarily undertaken a number of peer challenges and reviews including accreditation with the Chartered Institute of Payroll Professionals, a suicide prevention peer review, Association of Directors of Public Health (ADPH) sector-led improvement around drugs and physical activity, CLeaR (an evidence-based approach to system improvement) review of alcohol and tobacco, a rapid review of local outbreak management plans, Newton Europe deep dive into adult social care, North East and Yorkshire Region NHS Discharge Taskforce assurance visit, No.10 Delivery Unit visit looking at best practice, strategic review of enablement services, LGA peer review of communications and marketing, LGA peer review of community safety partnership and a planned LGA peer review of highway service.

 Our estimates for savings requirements to set a balanced budget over the next four years are provisionally over £60 million including our transformation programme, are set out in our MTFP, see item 10, appendix four of the County Council agenda and minutes 28 February 2024.
 However, increasing demand could increase this figure substantially.